 - Conduct archival research at the following repositories to obtain additional information specific to the prehistory, ethnography, and history in the vicinity of the Project.
 This research will build upon the existing studies to support necessary NRHP evaluation of archaeological resources in the APE.
-Archival research may include the following sources and other sources and repositories identified through research undertaken as part of the study:

-- California State Library, California History Room, Sacramento

-- EIC, University of California Riverside

-- Huntington Library, SCE Records, and Photographs and Negatives, San Marino
+Archival research may include the following sources and other sources and repositories identified through research undertaken as part of the study: - EIC, University of California Riverside - Huntington Library, SCE Collection: Records, Documents, and Photos - Native American Heritage Commission - Paiute-Shoshone Cultural Center, Bishop - Southern California Edison, Rosemead Office - Southern Mono Historical Society, Mammoth Lakes - Records of the Forest Service, Inyo National Forest - University of Nevada, Reno, Special Collections - Other online repositories as applicable

-- Maturango Museum, Ridgecrest

-- Mono Basin Historical Society, Lee Vining

-- Mono County (Official Records, Bridgeport)

-- Native American Heritage Commission

-- Paiute-Shoshone Cultural Center, Bishop

-- Records of the United States Forest Service (Forest Service), INF, Bishop

-- Southern California Edison Archaeological Records

-- Southern Mono Historical Society, Mammoth Lakes

-- UCLA Fowler Museum, Los Angeles

-- University of Nevada, Reno, Special Collections

-- Yosemite National Park Archives, El Portal

-- Other online repositories as applicable